akoskovacs/Ned/README.md

 The third way to clone the whole git repository: (If you have preinstalled git) http://git.gitorious.org/ned/ned.git

-*To compile it, you need the Qt libraries and the qmake tool!*
+*To compile it, you need the Qt libraries and the CMake tool!*

 ## Instructions ##